zhekson1/CSL-DeFi-Protocols/README.md

-High level overview of p2p-DeFi Protocols for the CSL.
+High level overview of p2p-DeFi Protocols for the Cardano Settlement Layer.

 ## Table of Contents
 - [Introduction](#introduction)